Chlorogenic Acid

 What is the recommended dosage of Chlorogenic Acid?

-The clinically studied dose for Chlorogenic Acid is BP (Watanabe 2006): 140 mg/day green coffee bean × 4 wk.
-WEIGHT (Salman 2023): 500 mg/day GBCE ≥30% CGA → -1.30 kg WMD.
-GENERAL: 200-400 mg/day.
-Coffee 240-2000+ mg/day per brewing..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is BP: 140 mg/day green coffee bean × 4 wk.
+Weight: 500 mg/day GBCE ≥30% CGA → -1.30 kg WMD.
+General: 200-400 mg/day.
+Coffee 240-2000+ mg/day per brewing.
+Always follow the product label and check with a healthcare provider for personal advice.

-Does Chlorogenic Acid interact with medications?
+Does Chlorogenic Acid interact with any medications?